Zakir Husain: Vice President of India (1962–1967)

-In 1966 Husain, as ex-officio Chairman of the Rajya Sabha, gave a ruling that the parliamentary immunity from arrest would be limited to only civil cases and would not apply to criminal proceedings initiated against members.
+As ex-officio Chairman of the Rajya Sabha, Husain gave rulings clarifying that Union ministers were entitled to speak in either house of parliament and that a sitting member of parliament who had been appointed as a Minister in a State would not be debarred from attending Parliament or voting in its debates until the member had been elected to the state legislature.
+In 1966, he ruled that parliamentary immunity from arrest would be limited to only civil cases and would not apply to criminal proceedings initiated against members.

-President of India (1967 - 1969)
+President of India (1967–1969)

-Husain was chosen as the Congress party's candidate to succeed Dr. Sarvepalli Radhakrishnan as the President of India in the presidential election of 1967.
+Husain was chosen as the Congress party's candidate to succeed Sarvepalli Radhakrishnan as the President of India in the presidential election of 1967.
 There was a lack of enthusiasm for the candidature of Husain within the party, but Prime Minister Indira Gandhi chose to nominate him as the party candidate over objections raised by K. Kamaraj, the party president, and other senior members of her cabinet.
 A coalition of seven opposition parties got the sitting Chief Justice of India, Koka Subbarao to resign his post and contest the election as their joint candidate.
 Unlike the three previous presidential elections, the election of 1967 proved to be a real contest between the various candidates.
 The campaign was marred by communal rhetoric and accusations of sectarianism being made against Husain by the Jana Sangh party.
 There was also speculation that Husain would lose on account of cross voting against him by Congress legislators, an outcome which would have forced the Prime Minister to resign.

 There were 17 candidates in the fray for the election held on 6 May 1967.
 Of these, nine failed to win any vote.
 Husain won 4,71,244 votes against the 3,63,971 received by Subbarao.
 The margin of 1,07,273 votes was much larger than what was expected by the Congress party with Husain winning the most votes in Parliament and in twelve state legislatures including three where the Congress Party sat in the opposition.
 The results of the presidential election, coming after the general elections of 1967 where the Congress party had suffered severe setbacks, were seen as strengthening Prime Minister Gandhi.
 Husain was declared elected on 9 May 1967.
 His election as president was seen domestically as the Congress Party's attempt to reach out to the Muslims of India who had voted against it in the general elections and globally as burnishing India's claim of being a secular nation.